Logi G Play: check out all the releases from the latest Logitech event - How smart Technology changing lives

 You can customize the look of the Astro A30 with different headphone covers (Image: Logitech)

-Astro A30 is Logitech G’s new wireless gaming headset.
-The accessory has 40mm drivers that promise an immersive audio experience.
+The Astro A30 is Logitech G’s new wireless gaming headset.
+The accessory features 40mm drivers that promise an immersive audio experience.
 There are physical buttons to mute, adjust volume, play and pause.
 EQ, as always, can be done via the Logitech G Mobile app for Android and iOS.

 And speaking of compatible platforms, gamers will be able to benefit from the possibility of purchasing the model in versions for PlayStation and Xbox, in addition to being compatible with Nintendo Switch, PC and Mac.
 The wireless connection is given through Bluetooth or LIGHTSPEED technology, which uses a dongle to connect in the 2.4 GHz band.